 3. Don’t Clench Your Fists!

-Many runners clench their fists, which is a major no-no!
-Clenching fists can lead to tense arms and shoulders, and eventually lead to injury and muscle soreness (and not the accomplished, bad-ass, lactic-acid kind of soreness).
-Keep your hands relaxed and open while you run, and whatever you do, don’t hold items in your hand such as water bottles, smartphones, iPods, etc.
+Many runners clench their fists, which can lead to tense arms and shoulders.
+It may also eventually lead to injury and muscle soreness (and not the kind you earn by working hard).

-As you run, your elbows should be at 90-degree angles and your arms should swing forward and back on each side of your body.
-This position also increases your running speed and endurance.
-Avoid moving your arms back and forth from side to side in front of your body.
-This crazy running position will actually slow you down and wear you out faster (and also makes you look like a clown or funny dancer!).
+When you’re running, your elbows should be at 90-degree angles and your arms should swing forward and backward on each side of your body.
+This position increases your running speed and endurance.

 5. Watch Your Foot Strike

-The “proper” way to strike your feet continues to be a pretty big debate among runners, so I won’t get too specific here.
-The key point I want to stress in regards to foot strike is to focus on landing softly, gracefully, and quietly.
-The best way to reduce pressure on your ankles and knees is to land on the midfoot or forefoot, then roll onto your toes and pop off the ground, which is supposed to be the most natural running form.
+A good way to reduce pressure on your ankles and knees is to land on the mid-foot or forefoot, then roll onto your toes and pop off the ground.
+This is supposed to be the most natural running form.
 This is the foot strike that feels most comfortable for me, personally, and I’ve never experienced any running-related injuries using this form.
+But, everyone is different.
+Do what works best for you, as long as it’s not causing problems!

 Do you have any other tips and tricks that contribute to good running form?
 Let me know!